f-edwards/intermediate_stats/index.md

 - Come prepared.
 This is a relatively small and advanced course.
 I expect everyone to participate actively in course discussions.

-- Complete work on time.
-Please complete and submit assignments on time.
-However, I understand that life can get complicated.
-I will allow each student one opportunity to push the due-date for a homework back by 3 days.
+- Please complete and submit assignments on time.

 - Be respectful and professional.
 Be mindful of the space you take up in the classroom.
 Food and drink are allowed, but please keep the cell phone use and non-course related computer use to a minimum.

 - Bring your computer.
 Most of the work we'll be doing involves writing code, so bring a computer with you to class.
 Let me know if access to a laptop is an issue.

 - Collaborate with your colleagues.
-I expect and encourage you all to work together to complete assignments.
+I encourage you all to work together to complete assignments.
 However, I do expect you each to submit your own homework writeups.

 ## Prerequisites